alexisvisco/kcd/readme.md

 ## Benefits

 - More readable code
-- Testable code without using httptest in each of your tests
 - Focus on what it matters: business code
 - No more code duplication with unmarshalling, verifying, validating, marshalling ...
 - You could have one interface for the client and server implementation